-2.3.6.2 Resource Energy Offer Validation (for offers than \$1,000/MWh) Generation Resource Offer Screening Process
+2.3.6.2 Resource Energy Offer Validation (for offers greater than \$1,000/MWh)

+Generation Resource Offer Screening Process

 PJM uses a screening process to verify the reasonableness of each generation resource's cost-based Incremental Energy Offer segment in excess of \$1,000/MWh before it is considered eligible to be used in dispatch or the calculation of LMPs.
+This screening process is applicable to all generation resources including those that are Fast-Start capable.
+Fast-Start capable resources are subjected to an additional screening process as described in Section 2.3.6.3 of this Manual.

-• Cost-based Incremental Energy Offers with prices above \$1,000/MWh are subject to the offer screening process at the time of submission.

-- Day-Ahead Market Incremental Energy Offers between \$1,000/MWh and \$2,000/MWh must be submitted prior to the close of the Day-Ahead Market bid period to be screened for eligibility to set LMP in the Day-Ahead Market. - In Real-time, a resource's cost-based offer must be submitted at least 65 minutes prior to the start of the operating hour in order for the incremental energy offer segments between \$1,000/MWh and \$2,000/MWh to be screened for eligibility to set LMP.
+- Cost-based Incremental Energy Offers with prices above \$1,000/MWh are subject to the offer screening process at the time of submission. - Day-ahead Market Incremental Energy Offers between \$1,000/MWh and \$2,000/MWh must be submitted prior to the close of the Day-ahead Market bid period to be screened for eligibility to set LMP in the Day-ahead Market. - In Real-time, a resource's cost-based offer must be submitted at least sixty-five (65) minutes prior to the start of the operating hour in order for the Incremental Energy Offer segments between \$1,000/MWh and \$2,000/MWh to be screened for eligibility to set LMP.